 Pest fish have the potential to cause significant environmental harm.
-Pest fish include European carp (Cyprinus carpio), all species of mainland yabby (Cherax spp.) and Eastern gambusia (Gambusia holbrooki).
-You cannot have any of these fish in your possession.
+Pest fish include European carp (Cyprinus carpio), all species of mainland yabby (Cherax spp.) and Eastern gambusia (Gambusia

 Goldfish (Carassius auratus), redfin perch (Perca fluviatilis) and tench (Tinca tinca) are also unwanted introduced pests and it is important to prevent any further spread of these species.